elfo-rs/actoromicon/src/ch05-03-dumping.md

 }
 ```

-Such messages cannot be deserialized properly; that's ok until they are used as input for [regression testing][regression].
+Such messages cannot be deserialized properly; that's ok until they are used as input for regression testing.

 ## Metrics

 TODO

 ## Local storage